ndoll1998/AppliedTransformers/tasks/AspectOpinionExtraction/README.md

     - Based on the BERT model for token classification.
 For each token, it returns aspect and opinion logits that follow the Begin-In-Out (BIO) scheme.

+- `KnowBertForAspectOpinionExtraction`

+    - Same structure as `BertForAspectOpinionExtraction`
+    - using KnowBERT Encoder instead of standard BERT encoder

 A custom model must have the following form:
 ```python